Green Bay, Democrats dispute report that private group took over city's election administration

 The report from the Wisconsin Spotlight, which is affiliated with the conservative group Empower Wisconsin, makes a series of allegations based on a trove of emails released to the organization under Wisconsin’s public records law.

-Sen. Roger Roth, R-Appleton, and Sen. Kathy Bernier, R-Chippewa Falls, referenced the report in calling for Genrich's resignation.
-However, Bernier said the report does not necessarily call into question the legitimacy of Wisconsin's election results.
+State Sens.
+Roger Roth, R-Appleton, and Kathy Bernier, R-Chippewa Falls, referenced the report in calling for Genrich’s resignation, although Bernier said the report does not necessarily call into question the legitimacy of Wisconsin’s election results.
 She and other Republicans called on Democratic Attorney General Josh Kaul and Gov. Tony Evers to investigate the matter further.

-On Wednesday, the Assembly Committee on Campaigns and Elections held an information hearing on the Green Bay report featuring testimony from Eric Kaardal, a Minneapolis-based attorney who brought a lawsuit on behalf of the conservative Wisconsin Voters Alliance challenging the Center for Tech and Civic Life's election grants, arguing they amounted to bribery to increase voter turnout in Democratic strongholds.
+On Wednesday, the Assembly Committee on Campaigns and Elections held an informational hearing on the Green Bay report featuring testimony from Eric Kaardal, a Minneapolis attorney who brought a lawsuit on behalf of the conservative Wisconsin Voters Alliance challenging the grants, arguing they amounted to bribery to increase voter turnout in Democratic strongholds.

 A federal judge found nothing in the law to prohibit use of the grant money.